8 Questions to Never Ask Birth Mothers Before or After Adoption

 Questions to Never Ask Birth Mothers

-If you, as a birth mother, are ever presented with the above questions — or ones similar — know that you have the right to tell whoever is asking that you are uncomfortable answering or that it’s none of their business.
+If you are ever presented with the above questions to never ask birth mothers — or ones similar — know that you have the right to tell whoever is asking that you are uncomfortable answering or that it’s none of their business.
 Especially if it’s someone you don’t know.
 Oftentimes, these types of questions come from a place of best intentions, but the wording comes out wrong.

 But the bottom line remains the same.
 Your decision to place your baby for adoption is entirely yours, and you only have to reveal as much information as you choose.
 No one can make you do anything different, and you shouldn’t feel like you have to answer every question that’s asked of you.